hsharrison/experimentator/README.rst

 Alternatives to experimentator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-With that in mind, the Python ecosystem offers some wonderful alternatives that *do* do some of the things on the above list:
+The Python ecosystem offers some wonderful alternatives that *do* handle experimentation logistics in addition to providing other functionality like graphics and input/output.

-* `expyriment <https://code.google.com/p/expyriment/>`_: graphics, input/output, hardware interfacing, data preprocessing, some experimental design features.
-For an all-in-one package, this is your best bet.
+* `expyriment <https://code.google.com/p/expyriment/>`_: graphics, input/output, hardware interfacing, data preprocessing, experimental design.
 If you are coming from the Matlab world, this is the closest thing to `Psychtoolbox <http://psychtoolbox.org/HomePage>`_.
 * `OpenSesame <http://www.osdoc.cogsci.nl/>`_: an all-in-one package with a graphical interface to boot.
 An impressive piece of software.
 * Contact the `author`_ or submit a pull request and I'll add your software to this list.